ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of liver cancer. Use the menu to see other pages.

 Other treatment options

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Currently, immunotherapy is mainly being researched in clinical trials for HCC and is not considered a standard treatment option.
+In September 2017, the FDA approved an immunotherapy called nivolumab (Opdivo) for the treatment of HCC.
+Nivolumab can be used to treat people who have already been treated with sorafenib.
+Other immunotherapy drugs are still being studied in clinical trials.

 Other clinical trials